bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-21 17:00 Friday

  - [ ] Entering white space in an input item and saving makes it impossible to click to edit again.

+ - [ ] Clearing out all the text and pressing enter/tab doesn't send a save with empty string back to the server so the old value is preserved.